{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 The final step is to draw up the design.

 1. Forget those rolls of paper and blueprints!
 With the right electrical design software, you can do it all digitally.
-Potential advantages include automatic cost estimating, rapid updating and ease of sharing and collaboration between designers, contractors, and owners.
+Potential advantages include automatic cost estimating, rapid updating, ease of sharing, and collaboration between designers, contractors, and owners.

 Which data center electrical design resources have you found to be the most useful?
 Share your opinion with other readers in the Comments section below.